-- 53.a: A discount rate of 6% was used in the valuation. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 5 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
-We offset the expected investment return by investment expenses of 25 basis points. - 53.d: The interest assumption does not reflect a municipal bond rate. - 53.e: Not applicable.
+- 53.a: A discount rate of 6% was used in the valuation. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 4 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+We offset the expected investment return by investment expenses of 25 basis points. - 53.d: The interest assumption does not reflect a municipal bond rate. - 53.e: Not applicable. - 53.f: Following is the assumed asset allocation and assumed rate of return for each.